-The Gemological Institute of America (GIA) is one of the world’s leading organisations for the classification and grading of diamonds and other gemstones.
-The GIA is an incredible asset to the trade, the public and the media all over the world.
+The Gemological Institute of America (GIA) is one of the world’s leading organizations for the classification and grading of diamonds and other gemstones.
+The GIA is an incredible asset to the trade, the public, and the media all over the world.
 Learn more about the GIA grading report.

 When the GIA grades a diamond, the grading comes in the form of a certificate.
 This report helps dealers and buyers to assess the quality and, therefore, the value of an individual stone.
 This certificate is useful if a jewelry piece containing the diamond is later sold, and also for insurance purposes.

 The top section contains the GIA name and seal, a notice that – in this particular case – it is a digital copy of the original report, and the GIA report number.
 Anybody with the report number can check the validity of the report on the GIA website.
 This is public information and not just accessible by the certificate holder.

 GIA have changed their styles over the years and the certificates to vary, but the general layout has stayed more-or-less the same.

 On the left-hand side, there are 3 sections.

 This section gives the date of the report, the report number (which should match exactly the number in the top section), the cut of the diamond, and the measurements.

 As you’d expect from a round brilliant cut, the rounder the polished diamond is, the better.
 In order to measure the diamond, the gemologist will measure all the way around the diamond.
 The largest and smallest measurements will be included in the report within 1/100th of a millimeter.
 The third measurement is the overall height of the diamond, again to within 1/100th of a millimeter.